agentreno/moneyviz/README.md

 # moneyviz

-Run these two commands to install dependencies and start the site:
+Run these commands to install dependencies and start the site:
 ```
 pip install -r requirements.txt
 python manage.py migrate